-- 1. The default setting, "SM/ASIO 3/4," connects ports OUT3 and OUT4 to your music software or Sound Manager applet (provided that Out 3/4 is your selection for Sound Manager output.
+- 1. The default setting, "SM/ASIO 3/4", connects ports OUT3 and OUT4 to your music software or Sound Manager applet (provided that Out 3/4 is your selection for Sound Manager output.
 See next section, Hardware Settings Page").
-In other words, when music software plays audio to the device named "Sound Manager" or Analog 3/4 Delta 1010LT" it will be routed directly to the "hardware" analog outputs 3 & 4 of your 1010LT breakout cable. - 2.
-The second option, "S/PDIF In," connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
+In other words, when music software plays audio to the device named "Sound Manager" or Analog 3/4 Delta 410" it will be routed directly to the "hardware" analog outputs 3 & 4 of your 410 breakout cable. - 2.
+The second option, "S/PDIF In", connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
 The left channel of the S/PDIF In is routed to OUT3 and the right channel of the S/PDIF In is routed to OUT4. - 3.
-The third option, "S/PDIF In (L/R Rev.)," functions identically to the second option, except that the left and right channels are swapped.
+The third option, "S/PDIF In (L/R Rev.)", functions identically to the second option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to OUT4 and the right channel of the S/PDIF In is routed to OUT3. - 4.
-Options four through seven connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010LT's hardware analog outputs 3 & 4.
-For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be copied to OUT3, and any signal present at the IN2 port will be copied to OUT4.
-This same behavior applies to "H/W In 3/4," "H/W In 5/6," and "H/W In 7/8" when selected.
+Option four connects the hardware analog inputs 1 & 2 directly to the 1010's hardware analog outputs 3 & 4.
+In other words, if "H/W In 1/2" were selected, any signal present at the IN1 RCA jack will be copied to OUT3, and any signal present at the IN2 RCA jack will be copied to OUT4.

-The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 1010LT's hardware S/PDIF outputs to one of eight sources:
+The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 410's hardware S/PDIF outputs to one of five sources: